 - 1. Any buildings, structures, machinery, equipment and practices associated with such production. - 2.
 Those accessory facilities and activities necessary to load, transport, store or dispose of agriculture products produced solely by the owner or operator on the premises. - 3.
-Any agricultural residence as defined in these Regulations. - 4.
 Any land classified as agricultural by the Carbon County Department of Revenue at the time of application.